mit-rss/visual_servoing/README.md

 **Deployment** (after launching `parking_deployment.launch`):
 ![](media/deployment_graph.png)
 - Now, the cone is localized relative to the real car using your vision algorithm and homography transform.
-- The `/cone_detector` node reads frames from the Zed camera and applies your computer vision algorithm to extract a cone location in pixels.
+- The `/cone_detector` node reads frames from the Zed camera; copy over your color segmentation algorithm to extract a cone location in pixels.
 The pixel cone location is published to `/relative_cone_px`.
 - The `/homography_transformer` node converts `/relative_cone_px` from the image (pixel) frame to the robot frame and publishes it to `/relative_cone`.
 - The `/parking_controller` node converts the cone location `/relative_cone` into an appropriate drive command (just like in simulation!).
 - _Deployed parking requires completion of modules 1 and 3 (perception) as well as 4 (control)_